 1.The application before me is that dated 30 September 2022 filed on behalf of the 4th defendant to the counterclaim filed by the 1st defendant in the main suit (I observe that the 4th defendant to the counterclaim of the 1st defendant has commonly, though erroneously, been described in this suit as the 5th defendant which is not the case).
-The application is brought pursuant to the provisions of Order 24 Rule 3 (2) and Order 4 Rules (1) and (2) of the Civil Procedure Act.
+The application is brought pursuant to the provisions of order 24 rule 3 (2) and order 4 rules (1) and (2) of the Civil Procedure Rules, 2010.
 The substantive order sought is in prayer (3) of the application which seeks orders to have the applicant, George Mokaya, substitute the deceased 4th defendant to the counterclaim one John Joseph Mokaya (deceased).
 The applicant avers to be the son of the deceased and that he has obtained a grant of letters of administration ad litem to enable him represent the estate of the deceased.
 The supporting affidavit deposes that the deceased died on 7 October 2014 and thereafter goes into details of the case herein which I do not see the necessity of setting out.

 2.The plaintiffs filed grounds of opposition to oppose the application stating that the application is incurably defective and bad in law.
 The 2nd defendant, a limited liability company, filed a replying affidavit sworn by its director, Michael Moragia Nyachae, to oppose the motion.